wadahiro/coredns-amazondns/README.md

 ## Examples

+Setup Route 53 as below.

-Create your Route 53 private hostead zone with `sub.example.org` and attach your VPC.
-Then add A record for `test.sub.example.org` into the zone.
+* Create your Route 53 private hostead zone with `sub.example.org` and attach your VPC.
+* Add A record as `test.sub.example.org` into the zone.
+* Add CNAME record as `lb.sub.example.org` for your ELB into the zone.

 Next, boot EC2 instance and deploy CoreDNS binary, and configure CoreDNS config file as below.